DKMS (Germany, Poland, US, UK, India and Chile)

 - Registry operational information available on: https://share.wmda.info/x/NRNcAQ

-- The Registry operates mostly full capacity.
-We are available via email ( email@example.com )
+- Search: The Registry operate full capacity.
+We are available via email ( email@example.com ).

 - To clarify the risk of infection on donors: If the donors have related symptoms, history of contact with COVID-19 cases or have been exposed to the risk area, the donation process on the donors will be deferred for four (4) weeks (according to the EBMT guideline).

-- Hungarian borders are closed for all non-citizens from March 17, 2020 with some exceptions Permit letter is required.
-HBMDR provides the partner organization with permit letters to allow traveling with product.
+- Hungarian borders are closed for all non-citizens from Sept 1, 2020 with some exceptions including transport of the stem cell graft.
+Permit letter is required.
+HBMDR provides the partner organization with all information and documents regarding measures in Hungary, including necessary permit letters to allow traveling with product.
 We are working hard with competent authorities to find suitable solutions for each transport individually and we are in close contact with the relevant registries and transport company.
-The emergency call number is : +36 30 5319502

-- In order to prevent any risk of harm to the recipients, our medical committee strongly recommend allow the transplant centers to cryopreserve the products upon receipt and to start the conditioning regimen only after safe arrival of the product
+- In order to prevent any risk of harm to the recipients, our medical committee recommend allow the transplant centers to cryopreserve the products upon receipt and to start the conditioning regimen only after safe arrival of the product (according to the EBMT guideline).

 Israel Ezer Mizion Registry Israel Bone Marrow Donor Registry (ION-4987)

-- Registry operational information available on: https://share.wmda.info/x/hRNcAQ; statement, for print.
+- Registry operational information available on: https://share.wmda.info/x/hRNcAQ; statement.

-HEALTH SCREENING To clarify the risk of infection on donors, we implemented a designated appendix to the Health History Questionnaire in order to survey the donors for COVID-19 symptoms.
-If the donors have related symptoms, history of contact with COVID-19 cases or have been exposed to the risk area, the donation process on the donors will be deferred for four (4) weeks.
-The transplant centre will be notified immediately once an ineligibility or deferral is determined.
-At the moment we do not perform Coronavirus screening test.
-Ezer Mizion also surveys the donors 14 days after the collections to determine if the donors are at risk of COVID-19 infection and will notify the transplant centre as needed. \
+HEALTH SCREENING: To clarify the risk of infection on donors, we implemented a designated questionnaire in order to survey the donors for COVID-19 symptoms for both CT and WU.
+If the donors have related symptoms, history of contact with COVID-19 cases or have been exposed to a risk area, the donation process on the donors will be deferred for four (4) weeks.
+We also carefully monitor for COVID-19 symptoms before initiation of Neupogen injections and stem cells collection.
+The transplant center will be notified immediately once an ineligibility or deferral is determined.
+We do not perform routine SARS-CoV-2 screening test.
+The donors are surveyed 14 days after the collections to determine if they are at risk of COVID-19 infection and will notify the transplant center as needed.
+The information on the vaccination of donors for Covid-19 is sent to the international registries at CT stage along with the IDM testing results either via EMDIS or by mail.
+In accordance with international guidelines donors at WU will be able to initiate filgrastim not earlier than 72 hrs after receiving the vaccination and as long as there are no symptoms.

-COURIER SERVICES Due to the restrictions imposed on foreigners to enter Israel and the increasing lack of passenger's flights that enforces big challenges on product transportation, we will only be able to process new WU requests with courier transport services provided by the Israeli branch of "Royale International" courier company.
+COURIER SERVICES: Due to the restrictions imposed on foreigners to enter Israel, we will only be able to process new WU requests with courier transport services provided by the Israeli branch of "Royale International Group" company.
 We will not be able to proceed to WU if the requesting registries persist on sending their own couriers.
 Information regarding the company's services is available at: https://www.royaleinternational.com/.
-Please note that due to specific security arrangements which are required at TLV airport, the courier costs will be higher than usual.
 We will work with the relevant registries regarding the specific customs requirements needed in every country to facilitate the product transport.
+Please note that due to specific security arrangements which are required at TLV airport and a decrease in the availability of flights, courier costs are higher than usual.

 Italy Italian Bone Marrow Donor Registry (ION-1055)